 The pipes, that carry a constant flow of water to cool the reactors and turbines, had been clogged by tons of jellyfish.
 This is not the first time.
 The same nuclear power plant had been affected in 2005 and similar jellyfish infiltrations have happened in power plants around the world.

 Jellyfish have existed on the face of our planet for over 650 million years.
 They were there before the time of dinosaurs.
 They have been the stories of Greek legends.
 The word 'fish' is a misnomer since jellyfish are actually plankton -- that is, while they are capable of movement, they are helpless against ocean currents.

 There are 4000 species of jellyfish living in sea waters and freshwaters around the world.
 They range in size from less than an inch to larger than 7 feet in size; the largest being the Lion’s Mane Jellyfish.
 With a simple epidermis (skin) and a loose tangle of nerves defining their nervous system, jellyfish are the earliest known animals with cells organized functionally.

 Nature has provided them with an adaptation to survive.
 Jellyfish tentacles are covered with thousands of cells called cnidoblasts which are equipped with tiny darts of poison that can paralyze their victims.
 Another defense tactic jellies use is bioluminescence or the ability to produce light.
 A bright blue or green flash of light could startle a predator!

-The explosion in the jellyfish population is theorized to be due to three reasons.
-First, global warming.
-The eternal problem has a part to play in the increase of jellyfish as well.
-Since jellyfish are cold-blooded creatures, global warming which results in warmer water temperatures suits them well and makes for quicker growth.
+The explosion in the jellyfish population is believed to be due to several reasons.
+First, warming ocean temperatures.
+Since jellyfish are cold-blooded creatures, warm water temperatures suit them well and make for quicker growth.